Some gentle haggling might save you a few kuna at a market stall; in all other instances you’re expected to pay the stated price.

 Banks 8am or 9am to 8pm weekdays and 7am to 1pm or 8am to 2pm Saturday.

 Cafes and bars 8am or 9am to midnight.

 Offices 8am to 4pm or 8.30am to 4.30pm weekdays.

 Post offices 7am to 8pm weekdays and 7am to 1pm Saturday; longer hours in coastal towns in summer.

 Restaurants Noon to 11pm or midnight; often closed Sundays outside peak season.

-Shops 8am to 8pm weekdays, to 2pm or 3pm Saturday; some take a 2pm to 5pm break.
+Shops 8am to 8pm weekdays, to 2pm or 3pm Saturday; some take a break from 2pm to 5pm.
 Shopping malls have longer hours.

 Croats are early risers: by 7am there will be lots of people on the street and many places already open.
 Along the coast, life is more relaxed – shops and offices frequently close around noon for an afternoon break and reopen at about 4pm.

 Coastal travel agencies open from 8am or 9am until 9pm or 10pm daily in high season, shortening their hours as the tourist season wanes.
 In continental Croatia, most agencies keep office hours.